Why Ethiopia Sailed While Zimbabwe Sank

 Mugabe’s brutal legacy lives on through the system he and Mnangagwa created, while Ethiopia stands on the brink of real change.
 International actors can and should support such democratic openings.

 Hilary Matfess is a Ph.D. student at Yale University and the author of Women and the War on Boko Haram.
+Follow her on Twitter at: @HilaryMatfess.
 Twitter: @HilaryMatfess